Chinese golfer Yin Ruoning aims to add another Major to her resume in 2026

 the 2026 Winter Olympics,and the experience left a lasting impression on her.

-“When I was running on the street, there were so many people on the side, and they were just waving and cheering,” said the 23-year-old at a press conference on Feb 25, ahead of the Feb 26-March 1 HSBC Women’s World Championship.
+“When I was running on the street, there were so many people on the side, and they were just waving and cheering,” she said at a press conference on Feb 25, ahead of the Feb 26-March 1 HSBC Women’s World Championship.

 “It’s not about carrying the flame but it’s more about carrying the hopes and the greatness, and I think those things are more inspiring.”